 In addition to the scholarships offered by the Texas State Graduate College and the McCoy College of Business, a limited number of McCoy Fellowships are awarded to exceptional graduate business students.
 Fellowships are similar to Scholarships by providing a monetary award to help offset the cost of graduate studies, however, Fellowships have the additional benefit of providing a recurring award over multiple academic years.
 McCoy Fellowships are awarded on a very competitive basis.

 How To Apply

 Applying for all available Graduate College Scholarships and McCoy College of Business Scholarships & Fellowships is very simple.
 Click on the button below and complete the application for the Graduate College Scholarship via the Bobcat Online Scholarship System (BOSS).
-That's it!
 Once your application for the Graduate College Scholarship is completed in BOSS you will automatically be eligible and considered for all McCoy College of Business Scholarships and Fellowships.
 No additional paperwork is needed.

 A Note to Applicants Regarding the January 15 "Priority Deadline":

 Applicants to any of the McCoy College of Business graduate programs may be considered for scholarships for the current academic year.
 In order to be considered for these financial aid awards, however, your completed applications must be received no later than January 15.
 Consideration for scholarships is not automatic upon being accepted to your program of choice; meeting the Priority Deadline merely affords you the opportunity to apply for scholarships prior to entering the program.
 Please refer to the Application Deadlines page for more information regarding the Priority Deadline for new/incoming students.